poundflag/i8080-core/doc/CONTRIBUTING.md

-# Project Name Contribution Guidelines <!-- omit in toc -->
+# i8080-core Contribution Guidelines <!-- omit in toc -->

-Welcome to the contribution guidelines for the **i8080-core** emulator!
+Welcome to the contribution guidelines for **i8080-core**!
 I appreciate your interest in contributing to my project.<br>
 This document will guide you through the process of contributing.

 ## Table of Contents <!-- omit in toc -->